Emergent Software

 az sql db create --resource-group myResourceGroup --server myserver --name mydatabase --service-objective S0

 Thorough planning is critical to reduce risk and ensure a smooth transition to Azure.
+The better you understand your dependencies, data flows, network requirements, and operational needs before migration, the fewer surprises you are likely to face during cutover.

 The Migration Phase